Labelbox/labelbox-python/examples/integrations/gcp/README.md

 Deploy the coordinator service on port 8000

 1. Set the following env vars locally:
-    - `GOOGLE_SERVICE_ACCOUNT`
-        - Google service account.
-Will have the following format: `<name>@<project>.iam.gserviceaccount.com`
     - `GCS_BUCKET`
-        - GCS bucket to store all of the artifacts
+        - GCS bucket to store all of the artifacts.
+If the bucket doesn't exist it will automatically be created
     - `GOOGLE_PROJECT`
         - Google cloud project name
-    - `WEBHOOK_SECRET`
+    - `SERVICE_SECRET`
         - This can be anything.
 You will have to use the same secret when making a request to the service
+    - `GOOGLE_APPLICATION_CREDENTIALS`
+        - Path to the application credentials
+    - `GOOGLE_SERVICE_ACCOUNT`
+        - Google service account.
+Will have the following format: `<name>@<project>.iam.gserviceaccount.com`
     - `LABELBOX_API_KEY`
-2. Make sure python3 is in your path and `google-cloud-secret-manager` is installed.
-Run the below code.
-If it throws an error then you need to install `google-cloud-secret-manager` with pip.
-    - python3 -c "from google.cloud import secretmanager"
-3. Deploy the service
+2. Deploy the service
     - To the cloud: `./deployments/deploy.sh`
     - Locally: `./run.sh`